A single bet placed in a time horizon, framed as an outcome so readers understand the intent, not just the deliverable.

 A roadmap item is a single entry on a roadmapRoadmapProduct SpecificationA strategic plan of features and milestonesView reference →: one bet, placed in a time horizon, carrying enough framing that a reader understands what it is for.
-The interesting question about any item is what it names.
 An item phrased as a featureFeatureProduct SpecificationA product capability or featureView reference → reads as a promise to build a thing; an item phrased as an outcomeOutcomeStrategyA desired business or user outcomeView reference → reads as a commitment to a result, with the thing left open.
-That choice decides how the whole roadmap behaves.

 The roadmap item inherited its default shape from the timeline roadmap, where each entry was a feature with a date.
 That shape is what made roadmaps brittle.
 As LogRocket describes the shift, a feature item like "add notifications" or "improve search" says nothing about why it matters, so the roadmap becomes a list of commitments disconnected from impact, and the company reads the list as a contract.

 The field has not abandoned feature items entirely.
 A Now-horizon item is often a committed feature in flight, because work close to delivery is specific by necessity.
-The discipline is keeping feature-shaped items in the near horizon and outcome-shaped items further out, so that distance from delivery matches looseness of commitment.
+In practice, feature-shaped items sit in the near horizon and outcome-shaped items further out, so that distance from delivery matches looseness of commitment.

 A subscriptionSubscriptionSales & RevenueA recurring subscriptionView reference → product carries two items.
 The first, in Later, reads "lift trial-to-paid conversion", with a baseline of 12% and a target of 18%, and no feature attached yet.
 The second, in Now, reads "ship in-app upgrade prompt", a specific feature already in build.